vinorodrigues/bootstrap-dark/README.md

 #### Utility classes

-There are also a small set of utility classes imbedded in the `bootstrap-dark` CSS.
+There are also a small set of utility classes embedded in the `bootstrap-dark` CSS.

 ##### Display